 STOC and S3IP name region’s technology leaders

-BINGHAMTON, NY – The New York State Center of Excellence in Small Scale Systems Integration and Packaging (S3IP) at Binghamton University and the Southern Tier Opportunity Coalition (STOC) honored five individuals Wednesday for their efforts in promoting economic development in the Southern Tier.
+BINGHAMTON, NY – The New York State Center of Excellence in Small Scale Systems Integration and Packaging (S3IP) at Binghamton University and the Southern Tier Opportunity Coalition (STOC) honored four individuals for promoting economic development in the Southern Tier.

-William Murphy, retired senior engineer and fellow at Lockheed Martin, was recognized as Technology Innovation Leader of the Year for his efforts in shaping the technology community through leadership in electronics packaging.
+William Fierle, president of Emerson Network Power Surge Protection, Inc., was recognized as Technology Leader of the Year for his efforts in shaping the technology community through leadership in energy management.